 Day 1: Flavor of Yunnan Cooking Class and “Dai”-Style Dinner

-On our first day we meet and have an authentic local breakfast together in our favorite dumpling restaurant, during which we have time to mingle and get to know each other.
+On our first day we meet and have an authentic local breakfast together in our favorite rice noodle soup restaurant, during which we have time to mingle and get to know each other.

 Following breakfast, we will go to the bustling Dali morning market to buy all the ingredients we need for our cooking class.
 We will lead you through the stalls and introduce the large variety of the local produce.
-Along the way we will stop in a local rice noodle shop and see how they make rice noodles and one kind of local specialty “er kuai” or rice cakes.
 Then we will enjoy our first cooking class-flavor of Yunnan cooking class.
 First we will introduce you to the basics and background of Chinese cuisine.
 Then the teacher will demonstrate some cooking techniques for you.
 Finally it’s time for us to guide your own individual hands-on preparation of the day’s menu.
 We will learn to make a unique selection of mouthwatering local Yunnan dishes.
 We will enjoy the fruit of our labor as lunch.

 In the afternoon, you will be free on your own to enjoy some leisure time to stroll around the streets in Dali to look in the shops, enjoy a massage, walk on the old city wall or just relax in a cozy coffee shop.
 If you want we can take you to an excellent tea shop to get the perfect introduction to local tea.